kudelskisecurity/oramfs/README.md

 # Limitations and future work

 Note that `oramfs` is still a prototype and has the following known limitations.

-## Root privileges

-Note that `oramfs` requires to be run as root.
-The reason for this is that this software relies on an external additional layer, to obtain a working filesystem, such as setting up a loop device, formatting it as ext4, and more importantly, mounting it.

 ## Memory zeroization